evg-pol/evg-pol/README.md

 # Hi, I'm Evgeniya Polyakova

-📈 Research Analyst and Applied Econometrician| 🐍 Python Enthusiast | 🤖 Machine Learning Explorer
+📈 Research Analyst and Applied Econometrician

- I am a specialist in applied econometrics with 6+ years of experience and an interest in Python and machine learning.
+ I have extensive experience as a Research Analyst, with 5+ years focused on econometric and data analysis.

 ## 📫 Contact Me